Scope of IAS 12 Income Taxes

-IAS 12 prescribes accounting for income taxes (current and deferred).
-Income taxes include all domestic and foreign taxes which are based on taxable profits (IAS 12.2).
+IAS 12 sets out the guidelines for accounting for income taxes, which include both current and deferred taxes.
+These taxes encompass all domestic and foreign taxes based on taxable profits.

 Investment tax credits

-• If penalties are calculated on taxable profit, they are a part of income tax expense.
-If the amount of penalty is arbitrarily decided by the tax office, it is likely a revenue expense.
+- If penalties are calculated on taxable profit, they should be included in the income tax expense.
+If, however, they are determined arbitrarily by the tax office, they are likely to be considered a revenue expense.

-• If interest, or penalties representing interest, largely reflect current market assessments of the time value of money, they most likely represent cost of financing shown as finance costs.
+- Interest or penalties that reflect current market assessments of the time value of money are typically treated as finance costs.

 Disclosure

-Disclosure requirements are set out in paragraphs IAS 12.79-88.
+The specific disclosure requirements for income taxes are detailed in paragraphs IAS 12.79-88.

 More about IAS 12